Reconstructing Hand-Object Interactions in the Wild: Method

 \subsection{Pose Refinement}

 A physically plausible hand-object reconstruction should not only be collision-free, but also have enough hand-object contact area to support the action.
 However, the interaction loss described in Section~\ref{sec_joint_optim} does not take into account the fine-grained hand-object contact.
-To further refine the 3D reconstruction, we impose constraints on the hand-object contact as the final step of our procedure (Figure~\ref{fig:pipeline}d).
+To further refine the 3D reconstruction, we impose constraints on the hand-object contact as the final step of \method (Figure~\ref{fig:pipeline}d).

-Addressing this issue would be easy if we had per-vertex contact area annotation for both hand and object as we can enforce the contact region to be closer.
+Addressing this issue would be easy if we had per-vertex contact area annotation for both hand and object as we could enforce the contact region to be closer.
 However, obtaining such annotations for large collection of in-the-wild images is challenging.
-As a more practical solution, we learn 3D contact priors from a large-scale hand MoCap dataset~\cite{GRAB:2020}.
-The priors include the region of an object that the person is likely to touch or grab.
+As a more scalable solution, we learn 3D contact priors from a large-scale hand MoCap dataset~\cite{GRAB:2020}.
+The priors include the region of an object that the person is likely to contact.
 For example, human is more likely to hold the mug by its handle.

 Given the hand mesh and object mesh obtained from the joint optimization, we want to update the hand pose so that it has more reasonable contact with the object.
-Inspired by RefineNet from~\cite{GRAB:2020}, we train a small network to perform hand pose refinement.
+We train a small network to perform hand pose refinement.

 The input to the network are the initial hand parameters $(\theta, \gamma)$ and the distance field $\boldsymbol{F}$ from the hand vertices $\boldsymbol{V}_h^*$ to the object vertices $\boldsymbol{V}_o^*$.
 For each hand vertex $\boldsymbol{v}_h$, we compute the distance to its nearest object vertex: